Yao Li

-Yao Li (要離) was a famed assassin of the state of Wu in the Spring and Autumn period of ancient China.
+Yao Li (要離) was a famed ancient Chinese assassin of the state of Wu in the Spring and Autumn period.

 Minister Wu Zixu recommended him to King Helü of Wu.
-His mission was to kill Prince Qingji, who was taking refuge in the state of Wei.
-To pretend to be a criminal in the state of Wu, Yao Li killed his wife and his mother, and his right hand was cut off by King Helü.
-After he arrived in the state of Wei, he met Qingji and could stay in the same boat at his target.
+His mission was to kill Prince Qingji, who had taken refuge in the state of Wei.
+To pretend to be a criminal in Wu, Yao Li killed his wife and his mother, and his right hand was cut off by King Helü.
+After he arrived in Wei, he met Qingji and boarded the same boat as his target.
 As the boat reached the middle of the river, he killed Qingji with a lance and then committed suicide.